DEVOTIONALS

 “Heavenly Father, thank You for Your desire to fellowship

-being friends with You.
-Turn my focus and attention away
+for being friends with You.
+Turn my focus and attention

-from the world and what it offers, and help be to turn to You
+away from the world and what it offers, and help be to turn

-instead.
-I want to be able to tell others about my fellowship
+to You instead.
+I want to be able to tell others about my love

 About Don Woodruff